 Hours: Open every day from 9 AM – 7 PM

 Admission: The church is free.
 The tower is €3 (or 50% with the Porto card)

 Built on the highest point in the city, Porto Cathedral dominates the landscape.
 Of all the churches within Porto, this one is considered the most important.
-Unfortunately, we visited Porto on a federal holiday and the church was closed.
-But if it’s open during your trip to the city, definitely take a peak inside!
+Unfortunately, the one we spent in Porto happened to be a federal holiday and the church was closed.
+But if it’s open during your trip to the city, definitely take a peek inside!
 (And show me your pictures, so that I can see!)

-Admission: Cathedral is free, the cloister is €3 (or €2 with the Porto card)
+Admission: Cathedral is free, but the cloister is €3 (or €2 with the Porto card)